civctp2/civctp2/ctp2_data/default/gamedata/README_RELIGION.txt

 Add wonder.txt a wonder that is triggered by feat
      and its religion icon
-     and the shrine that it puts in all of your cities add building.txt the shrine from above with MAPICON for religion add Unit.txt to a cleric unit that can convertcity add settlebuilding the religious building you added add prerequisite building so it can only be build with buildings of your religion
+     and the shrine that it puts in all of your cities add wonder to ai build list add building.txt the shrine from above with MAPICON for religion add Unit.txt to a cleric unit that can convertcity add settlebuilding the religious building you added add prerequisite building so it can only be build with buildings of your religion add Unit to ai build list add icons and description if you wish

 that should do it!